Pumpkin Tahini Date And Nut Bread

 - ¼ cup pepitas for topping (optional)

-- 1 tbsp sesame seeds for topping (optional)
+- 1 tablespoons sesame seeds for topping (optional)

 - Preheat oven to 350°F and lightly grease a 9 by 5-inch loaf pan.

 - In a large bowl, whisk together the flour, baking soda, spices and salt; set aside.

-- With an electric mixer mix the pumpkin purée and sugar together until fully incorprated and smooth.
+- With an electric mixer or a hand whisk mix the pumpkin purée and sugar together until fully incorprated and smooth.

 - Add the oil, tahini, eggs, and vanilla; beat well and scrape down the sides of the bowl.

-- Mix in the dry ingredients just until incorporated.
+- Mix in the dry ingredients into the wet ingredients just until incorporated.

 - Fold in the nuts, and the dates with a spatula.